theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 :zap: If you want some extra help check this: [How to Use a Breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/)

 ### :rotating_light: Other Common Components
-The following a handful of common components that we will use in the following circuits.
+A handful of common components that we will use in the following circuits.

 #### wires
 The wire used to connect components.
 They come in a wide range of sizes and types.
 There are 2 main varieties; solid core or stranded.
 Solid core is stiffer, stranded wire is more flexible.
 We will use jumper wires, also known as jumper leads on our breadboard.